"I enjoyed the show. It had some informative seminars and I plan on going back again." - Al Luna, PAAC Towing, Kaufman, TX

 TDLR 4 Hour Continuing Education Course • 8am-12noon

 TDLR 8 Hour IM Training Course • 8am-5pm

-Allstate Roadside Services will be conducting training classes on the towing methods for various makes and models of luxury and premium vehicles.
+Allstate Roadside Services will be conducting Education classes on the towing methods for various makes and models of luxury and premium vehicles.

 Participants will have the opportunity to see how to safely secure and tow a variety of luxury and premium vehicles during exposition hours.